jri/dm4-box-renderer-dom/README.md

 DeepaMehta 4 Box Renderer
 =========================

-A DeepaMehta 4 plugin that illustrates the development of a Topicmap Renderer Customizer.
+A simple DeepaMehta 4 plugin that illustrates the development of a Topicmap Renderer Customizer.
 The Box Renderer replaces the default topicmap topic rendering (icon + label) by "label in orange box".

 DeepaMehta 4 is a platform for collaboration and knowledge management.